SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 For upgrading an existing unit, subtract
 A gamemaster might have available the Equilibria Weapons Special Ability) demands
-10 from the installation diﬃculty to get cyber-ear.
+10 from the installation difficulty to get cyber-ear.
 Fitted in place of the inner ear, the Equilibria a swapping-out procedure.
-A few, the upgrade price diﬃculty.
+A few, the upgrade price difficulty.
 In credits, improves balance.
 This is an ear unit with one upgrade, such as adding ranks to low levels the upgrade costs 100 times this price
-Skill Bonus: Balance (R3), +3 to brawling: block, melee of the Skill Bonus Special Ability, diﬃculty.
+Skill Bonus: Balance (R3), +3 to brawling: block, melee of the Skill Bonus Special Ability, difficulty.
 Either number may be modiﬁed
 combat: parry/block, acrobatics: beam walking, dodge, and may only call for the installation of as the gamemaster sees ﬁt.